-Effective OCD treatments include cognitive-behaviour therapy (CBT) and medication.
+Effective obsessive-compulsive disorder (OCD) treatments include cognitive-behaviour therapy (CBT) and medication.
 However, access to treatment can be difficult and does not systematically include parents.

 Participation in groups may reduce parental stress with resultant benefits for the family functioning and relationships.
 In this study, researchers evaluate clinical effects of group-based family CBT.